Patrick64/vscode-open-in-map/README.md

 ## Features 🚀

 1. **Instant Map Visualization**: Select latitude and longitude values, and see them on a map instantly.
-Lat/lngs must be comma seperated without a space, you can select multiple lat/lngs.
+Lat/lngs must be comma separated, you can select multiple lat/lngs.
 0. **Interactive Map**: Pan, zoom, and explore the map right within VS Code.
 0. **Elegant Animations**: New markers are shown with an expanding circle.